folio-org/stripes/doc/app-metadata.md

 As discussed in [STCOR-117](https://issues.folio.org/browse/STCOR-117), there is a need to capture application-level metadata about the various Stripes applications -- Users, Inventory, Codex Search, etc. This includes both human-readable texts such as the full and short titles, and machine-readable files such as icons.

-Since some of the metadata elements that need to be specified are already present in the application modules' [NPM package files](https://docs.npmjs.com/files/package.json), it was decided to keep all of the elements in that file, rather then duplicting information.
+Since some of the metadata elements that need to be specified are already present in the application modules' [NPM package files](https://docs.npmjs.com/files/package.json), it was decided to keep all of the elements in that file, rather than duplicating information.
 This approach also makes it easy for application code, and for Stripes itself, to access the metadata.
 The extension fields are all contained within the `stripes` section of the package file.

 ## Specification